 Now is the time to fall back on the values and culture that characterize your school ethos.
 Using messaging that reflects your values is authentic and serves as the best type of PR at a time when this type of messaging is needed more than ever, and you’ll be remembered for it once the COVID-19 crisis is concluded.

 In the same vein, it’s good to create some mood-boosting content for parents at home with their kids.
-Content which is inspiring or encouraging, content that will bring smiles and that offers some escape and an outlet.
+Content that is inspiring or encouraging, content that will bring smiles and that offers some escape and an outlet.
 Laughter and light-heartedness are just as important to the curriculum as academic studies.
-Share the at-home scavenger hunt, the funny puppet shows, potty-training tips on social media, and encourage your parents to share it with their networks and strengthen the sense of community.
+Share the at-home scavenger hunt, the funny puppet shows, and potty-training tips on social media, and encourage your parents to share it with their networks and strengthen the sense of community.

 The best that we can all do during this turbulent moment is to be supportive and give space for adaptation.
 For educators and administrators, this has been a monumental request.
 It has also been a challenge that has been met with ingenuity and success.
 Hope is that ever-present beacon of light.
 Hold onto that, share it, and instill it within your community.